bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/devops-security-considerations.md

   - This is done at [pvc creation time](https://netapp-trident.readthedocs.io/en/stable-v21.07/kubernetes/operations/tasks/backends/ontap/ontap-san/configuration.html?highlight=encryption#configuration-options-for-provisioning-volumes)
   - If data is to be stored in a database, that database should have encryption enabled and keys managed.
-  - NetApp storage for Emerald is on its own VIP segment – this means it is **not** accessible from other clusters (this is a good thing).
+  - Every cluster storage is on its own VLAN segment – this means they are **not** direclty accessible from other clusters (this is a good thing).
 - Object Storage used **can** be encrypted as part of initial setup.

 **Access Management**